Occupation Report ยท Creative & Design

 Your personalised plan

-Video Editors score 58/100 on average — but your score depends on seniority, location, and skills.
+Video Editors score 58/100 on average — but your number depends on seniority, sector, and whether Social Media Short-Form Editing is most of your week or a corner of it.

 Not a Video Editor?
 Check your own score.